 Content: (please note that content portions of a review may contain spoilers):

-Dave Dwonch and Brockton McKinney wrapped up the first four-issue series back in the summer of 2021 with word that more was coming.
-I liked what was in that series well enough that coming back for more was easy as it had a kind of anything-goes aspect to it but with a general plan and idea behind it all.
-As I’ve said previously, the book is a crazy mix of western comics and Japanese manga with a flair of European style mixed in that definitely worked well both in story and visual design.
+Dave Dwonch and Brockton McKinney delivered well with the previous four-issue series back in the summer of 2021 and the start of this new series has moved us along well while also giving us some solid backstory.
+And the property really did need it in order to understand how the world came to this place.
+As I’ve said previously, the book is a crazy mix of western comics and Japanese manga with a flair of European style mixed in that definitely worked well both in the story and visual design.
 Magenta King and their artwork continue to be one of the best parts of the series and that definitely plays to the mix of styles in a good way with a lot of detail and some solid flow to the panels and layouts.

 Age Rating: 15+